minnbanya/NLP-Project/README.md

 - Amazon product dataset (large) - https://www.kaggle.com/datasets/piyushjain16/amazon-product-data/data
 - Amazon QA dataset - https://cseweb.ucsd.edu/~jmcauley/datasets/amazon/qa/

+We acknowledge and appreciate the creators and contributors of the dataset for making it available for public use.

 # Paper Summaries:

 ## 1. Active Retrieval Augmented Generation